openxla/shardy/docs/dialect_agnostic_sharding.md

 ## Region-based ops (Data flow ops)

-Region-based ops required a different approach where sharding rules, which only describe the correspondence between operands and results, are not enough.
+Region-based ops require a different approach where sharding rules, which only describe the correspondence between operands and results, are not enough.
 In these cases, we need to describe how the sharding is propagated through the regions of the op.